 - AFM partners with the Saskatchewan Alcohol and Drug Abuse Commission and the Alberta Alcohol and Drug Abuse Commission, to host the first Canadian Conference on Pathological Gambling.

 - AFM assumes responsibility for the Dual Disorder Program and the Methadone Maintenance Program, both of which were previously operated through the hospital systems.

 - AFM is recognized for its commitment to quality, continuous improvement and achievements by achieving the 1997 Manitoba Quality Awards, Silver Level.

 - AFM opens its first Youth In-House Treatment Facility (now called the Compass Program) in Southport, Manitoba.
 This 14-bed facility provides in-house treatment for youth ages 13-17.

 - AFM partners with the Winnipeg Regional Health Authority and Manitoba Health in the Co-occurring Disorders Initiative (CODI).
 CODI was started to address the gap in services for clients dealing with co-occurring mental health and substance use disorders.

 - Responsible Gaming Information Centre, the first of its kind in North America was established at the McPhillips Street Station Casino in Winnipeg.

-- AFM opens a residential Gambling Program in Brandon.
+- AFM opens an in-house Gambling Program in Brandon.